-- State Archaeologist's Manual for Archaeological Projects in Minnesota (2011) - SHPO Manual for Archaeological Projects in Minnesota (2005) - Secretary of the Interior's Standards and Guidelines for Archaeology and Historic Preservation - For local designation reports: Consult the applicable Heritage Preservation Commission (HPC) for report requirements - Bulletin 24: Guidelines for Local Surveys: A Basis for Preservation Planning - State of Minnesota Survey and Inventory
+- State Archaeologist's Manual for Archaeological Projects in Minnesota (2011) - SHPO Manual for Archaeological Projects in Minnesota (2005) - Secretary of the Interior's Standards and Guidelines for Archaeology and Historic Preservation - For local designation reports: Consult the applicable Heritage Preservation Commission (HPC) for report requirements - National Register Bulletin 24: Guidelines for Local Surveys: A Basis for Preservation Planning

-- Reconnaissance Survey (Phase I) for historic and architectural properties - Phase I survey of an archaeological site - Resurvey of areas where most recent survey or evaluation reports are more than ten (10) years old or where additional information warrants resurvey - Intensive Survey/Phase II for the evaluation of individual properties, historic districts, archaeological sites, or landscapes for listing in the National Register
+- Reconnaissance Survey (Phase I) for historic and architectural properties - Phase I survey of an archaeological site - Resurvey of areas where most recent survey or evaluation reports are more than 10 years old or where additional information warrants resurvey - Intensive Survey/Phase II for the evaluation of individual properties, historic districts, archaeological sites, or landscapes for listing in the National Register

-Note: Always consult the National Register Historians when you have questions of eligibility.
+Note: Always consult the National Register Historian when you have questions about eligibility.
 For example, a 1983 survey is no longer applicable.